 In an interview Garrel has discussed the struggle in his work between naturalism and realism (favoring the latter), his insistence on the difference between autobiography and fiction (the real Louis--his son--against the fictional Louis carefully sketched onscreen).
 The film reflects this tension, shows the difficult balancing act Garrel has achieved after years--decades--of personal filmmaking.
 Not perhaps for everyone, but for the few that (can, might possibly) respond essential, essential viewing.

-Cocteau doesn't so much tie gauze to his camera (to keep the film looking, y'know, dreamy) as he does keep the lenses steady and clear, the better to capture the fantastical on display.
+Cocteau doesn't so much cover his camera lens with gauze (to keep the film looking, y'know, dreamy) as he does keep the lenses steady and clear, the better to capture the fantastical.
 The effects themselves are rarely process shots--oh, perhaps a brief vanishing or quick transformation or magic mirror image here and there--but actual on-camera contrivances, inspired by stage magic (burning wreath switched for pearl necklace, rolling platform on which stands 'floating' girl), traditional theater (stone faces with glaring eyes, disembodied arms clutching lit candelabras), and classic silents (footage run backwards so a fallen man can rise magically to his feet, silent candles flare suddenly into life).
-Again the direct method, with as little as possible standing in the way of the actual effect and our wide-open eyes (by way of comparison think how digital effects look nowadays--the virtual equivalent of the quick-erase, as weightless and easy to wipe off with the swipe of a cursor).
+Again the direct method, with as little as possible standing in the way of the actual effect and our wide-open eyes (by way of comparison think how digital effects look nowadays--the virtual equivalent of the quick-erase, weightless and easy to wipe off with the swipe of a cursor).

-Jean Marais' Bete is a triumph of costume design and styling, his body decked out in luxurious fabrics that drip crystals and mirrors, his head framed by a great and glorious plate of most delicate lace.
-From head to neck hang luxuriant curls; the forehead is a row of tiger stripes converging at the brow; beneath the brow lurk the saddest most liquid pair of eyes imaginable (if this were in color--and in many ways be thankful it's not, despite Cocteau's original intentions--then those eyes must be a warm Spaniel brown).
-One thing quarrels with those eyes for your attention: his fangs, two sharp incisors poking up from the lower lips.
+Jean Marais' Bete is a triumph of costume design and styling, his body decked out in luxurious fabrics that drip crystals and mirror shards, his head framed by a great and glorious platter of delicate lace.
+From the ears hang a chandelier of curls; from the forehead a row of tiger stripes converge at the brow; beneath the brow lurk the saddest most liquid pair of eyes imaginable (if this were in color--and in many ways be thankful it's not, despite Cocteau's original intentions--then those eyes must be a warm Spaniel brown).
+One detail quarrels with those eyes for your attention: his fangs, two shar incisors poking up from the lower lips.

 Cocteau's film inspires not just wonder and delight--standard emotions expected from children's tales--but pity, arousal, hatred, terror.
-That's the secret of the film's enduring power, why it lingers in the mind while images of singing teapots and warbling candles fade from memory: Cocteau deals not in fairy tales but in the fantastic, not as a whole other world but as a continuation of this one, where amazing things happening at an arm's reach, and the magic is as real as the fingers on your left hand.
+That's the secret of the film's enduring power, why it lingers in the mind while images of singing teapots and warbling candles fade from memory: Cocteau deals not in fairy tales but in the fantastic, not as a whole other world but as an extension of this one, where amazing things happening at arm's reach, and magic is as real as the fingers on your left hand.

 First published in Businessworld, 6.4.15